hslayers/hslayers-ng/README.md

 Now browse to the app at `http://localhost:8000/`.

-## Testing

-There are two kinds of tests in the hslayers-ng: Unit tests and End to End tests.

 ### Running Unit Tests

 The hslayers-ng app comes preconfigured with unit tests.
 These are written in